lisandroperalta/movvvvedor/README.md

 ## Latest version: 008

-**Important:** since its upgraded to Gamma 6.4 there may be some issues on first time launching, check the Troubleshooting section (written for the 5.2 version) just in case
+**Important:** since its upgraded to Gamma 6.4 there may be some issues on first time launching, check the Troubleshooting section (written for the 5.2 version) just in case.\

-[NEW] Slowly migrating GUI to english for universal reasons\
+[CHANGED] Now it is called just "movvvedor" to make it easy [NEW] Slowly migrating GUI to english for universal reasons\
 [NEW] Additive texture mode\
 [NEW] Billboard mode makes all the objects always face to the camera